 We have provided a method to deal with this problem.
-The method's upside is that it turns kernels such as string kernels into kernels that work very well on real-world problems.
-Its main downside so far is that the precise role and the choice of the function we apply to reduce the dynamic range has yet to be understood.
+The method's upside is that it can improve performance on kernels that naturally generate matrices with large diagonals (that give almost orthogonal patterns).
+Its main downside so far is that the precise role and the choice of the function we apply to reduce the dynamic range has yet to be understood, and that its main application, that of string kernels and other kernels for structured objects, have yet to be demonstrated in a real application which truly exhibits the large diagonal effect.

-Acknowledgements We would like to thank Olivier Chapelle and André Elisseeff for very helpful discussions.
+Acknowledgements We would like to thank Olivier Chapelle, André Elisseeff, and the reviewers for very helpful discussions.
 We moreover thank Chris Watkins for drawing our attention to the problem of large diagonals.